-Business Bank Account Charges in Ireland – a Comparison.
+Business Current Account Charges in Ireland – a Comparison.

-If you run a business – as a sole trader or a limited company, you should probably have a business current account with a bank.
+If you run a business – as a sole trader or a limited company, you should probably have a business account with a bank.

-If your small business doesn’t deal in cash or cheques – just online payments, cards and bank transfers – you might want to consider N26 .
-This online bank is Fee Free.
+If your small business doesn’t deal in cash or cheques – just online payments, cards and bank transfers – you might want to consider N26 This online bank is Free.

 We did a comparison of the business bank account charges that are applied by the main Irish banks.
 Here is a summary of what we found.
-(Checked March 2018 – *Ulster Bank new charges are effective from May 19th 2018)
+(Checked Nov 2023 )

 (Debit card purchases,Credits,